Severe Weather Statement issued for Madison by NWS - News Break

 Severe Weather Statement issued for Madison by NWS

-Effective: 2021-06-22 09:09:00 CDT Expires: 2021-06-22 21:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: This storm is producing large hail.
+Effective: 2021-06-22 18:16:00 CDT Expires: 2021-06-22 18:30:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: This storm is producing large hail.
 SEEK SHELTER NOW inside a sturdy structure and stay away from windows.
-Target Area: Madison A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 700 PM CDT FOR SOUTH CENTRAL MADISON AND NORTHEASTERN PLATTE COUNTIES At 635 PM CDT, a severe thunderstorm was located 6 miles southwest of Madison, or 18 miles southwest of Norfolk, moving southeast at 20 mph.
+To report severe weather contact your nearest law enforcement agency.
+They will send your report to the National Weather Service office in Omaha.
+Target Area: Madison A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 630 PM CDT FOR SOUTHWESTERN MADISON COUNTY At 616 PM CDT, a severe thunderstorm was located 9 miles northeast of Newman Grove, or 15 miles southwest of Norfolk, moving southeast at 20 mph.
 HAZARD...Two inch hail and 60 mph wind gusts.
 SOURCE...Radar indicated.
 IMPACT...People and animals outdoors will be injured.
 Expect hail damage to roofs, siding, windows, and vehicles.
 Expect wind damage to roofs, siding, and trees.
-This severe storm will be near Creston around 705 PM CDT.
-Other locations impacted by this severe thunderstorm include Cornlea and Humphrey.
+Locations impacted include Madison and Newman Grove.
 HAIL...2.00IN WIND...60MPHalerts.weather.gov